Get 12 tips to improve your distance running, whether you’re a new runner or have been logging miles for years.

 4. Build some base mileage

 Whether you’re a seasoned running veteran or fresh off the couch, you want to ease into running longer.
-The best way to stay healthy and build confidence is to increase your weekly mileage slowly but steadily.
+The best way to stay healthy and build confidence is to increase your weekly mileage slowly but steadily using a training schedule or plan.
 Don’t go from zero to sixty miles a week.
-Instead, begin with whatever mileage seems manageable to you – if that’s forty miles per week, start there.
+Instead, as a rule of thumb, begin with whatever mileage seems manageable to you – if that’s forty miles per week, start there.
 Twenty-five miles?
 No problem.

 5. Take it easy